 This is a very open and transparent process.
-The strategic case will be published on our website and members of the public will be welcome to observe the board meetings at which it will be considered.
+Members of the public will be welcome to observe the board meetings at which it will be considered.
 (Board meetings are currently held online due to the pandemic with a link sent to members of the public who ask to observe).

 What happens after that?

 If there is a decision to proceed to full business case then there is a great deal more detailed work to do before the boards of both organisations are asked to take a decision on whether or not merger should go ahead.

 This will include engagement with our staff, people who use our services, our commissioners, other healthcare providers, and other stakeholders such as charities closely linked to our work.
 We will be explaining what merger would look like, and seeking views on what improvements we should seek to achieve in any merger and what concerns we need to address.